Scan Science and Technology

 Synthesis of various X-Birnessites was performed using the ion exchange properties of the sodium Birnessite Na0.32MnO2,yH2O.
 Their structural and electro-chemical characteristics are investigated and discussed in comparison with previous data obtained for some compounds and in relation with mechanism invoked for Li electrochemical insertion into sol-gel and chemical Birnessites.
 Two main groups of materials are obtained with a monoclinic or hexagonal structure depending on the kind of inserted cation.

-Steven L Suib – 3rd expert on this subject based on the ideXlab platform
+Steven L Suib – One of the best experts on this subject based on the ideXlab platform.

 enhanced adsorption removal of arsenic from mining wastewater using Birnessite under electrochemical redox reactionsChemical Engineering Journal, 2019Co-Authors: Steven L Suib, Lirong Zheng, Shiming SuAbstract: